ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The symbols, colors, and shapes appear clearly so the model should be able to classify them easily.

-However, the model has never seen grahics of the signs.
+However, the model has never seen graphics versions of the signs.
 The signs also had to be downsized to a lower resolution of 32x32 for the model to use.

 ![](./wup_assets/WikipediaTrafficSigns.png)